RyanFin/GymShark-Tech-Test/README.md

 ## Feedback
 - Ensure that I understand how an application like this can be deployed using Infrastructure-as-a-Service (IaaS) platforms such as Terraform.
+- Make apps and article based on Monitoring, Observability and Load Testing.
+- Make an app / article on Logging